FernandaMolina22/genhack2025-era5-uhi-team36/README.md

 # ERA5 Bias in Tmax — From Diagnosis to Action (Full Technical Report)
-Team 36 - Codellera andina — December 2025_
+_codellera andina — December 2025_

 > **Purpose.** Turn a clear **ERA5 cold-bias diagnosis** into a **transparent, physics-based correction**, using only interpretable drivers (vegetation, urbanization, distance to sea, wind, rain).